Skip to Main Site Navigation Skip to Content Skip to Footer

 Sinque Tavares ’17

-Theatre major Sinque Tavares is an operations assistant at Tia Russell Dance Studio.
+Theatre major Sinque Tavares is a dance instructor at The Lab-Creative Space for the Arts.
 At Eastern, he concentrated in acting, directing and dance, and starred in several theatre productions.
 “My eyes have been opened to other dance forms — hip hop, jazz, modern, tap.
 Now I like to choreograph from different perspectives and incorporate different genres into the same dance.”

 Alexis Kurtz ’16